wilsonhuang01/MoMuney/README.md

 ---

-This repository is a copy of [semester project](https://github.com/wiselyc/CS-151) from CS-151 at SJSU in the Fall 2021 semester.
+This repository is a copy of [semester project](https://github.com/wiselyc/CS-151) from CS-151 - Object-Oriented Design at SJSU in the Fall 2021 semester.
 Other group members include James Jian, [Sarah Mac](https://github.com/sarahmac2000), and [Wisely Chan](https://github.com/wiselyc).